 As a young man I loved to work with cars and excelled in my work for many years.
-Later in life I came to realise that not only was I frustrated with the job, but that it was not fulfilling my desire to be creative and not feeding my sole.
+Later in life I came to realise that not only was I frustrated with the job, but that it was not fulfilling my desire to be creative and not feeding my soul.
 In short, it was time for a total change in direction.

-After 16 years in the same job, I finally plucked up the courage to make a move.
+After 16 years in the job, I finally plucked up the courage to make a move.
 When the opportunity for voluntary redundancy came my way, I snatched it with both hands and said goodbye to the garage for the very last time.

 That was back in 1996 and I haven't looked back since.
 I have been able to establish myself in the kind of job everyone dreams of, doing the things I love and being able to do them without commuting through rushour traffic on a daily basis.
 Don't get me wrong, it has its pitfalls and I get stressed sometimes just like everyone else, but at the end of the day I am my own boss and I can make all my own decisions.